-- felony convictions - misdemeanor convictions or felony deferred adjudications involving crimes against persons (physical or sexual abuse) - Misdemeanor convictions related to moral turpitude (prostitution, public lewdness/exposure, etc. - felony deferred adjudications for the sale, possession, distribution, or transfer of narcotics or controlled substances - registered sex offender - 7.
-Immunizations Health Science students must comply with both Texas Law, Dallas Fort Worth Hospital Council, and clinical facility requirements related to immunizations.
+- felony convictions - misdemeanor convictions or felony deferred adjudications involving crimes against persons (physical or sexual abuse) - Misdemeanor convictions related to moral turpitude (prostitution, public lewdness/exposure, etc. - felony deferred adjudications for the sale, possession, distribution, or transfer of narcotics or controlled substances - registered sex offender

+- 7. Immunizations Health Science students must comply with both Texas Law, Dallas Fort Worth Hospital Council, and clinical facility requirements related to immunizations.
 Healthcare professions include inherent health and safety risks.
 All health sciences students are required to be compliant with Texas Administrative Code Rule 97.64 related to immunizations for the protection of themselves and patients.
 A copy of your immunization records must be uploaded account into your Castle Branch by the time of acceptance in the Phlebotomy Program.
-Required immunizations include a current flu shot, MMR, two Varicella vaccinations, Tdap immunization within the last 2 years, and American Heart Association CPR, BLS.
+Required immunizations include a current flu shot, MMR, two Varicella vaccinations, Tdap immunization within the last 2 years, current Covid- 19 vaccinations, and American Heart Association CPR, BLS.
 No online CPR will be accepted.
-Student health insurance must also be uploaded into the CB account. - 8.
+Proof of student health insurance must also be uploaded into the CB account.
+If the student's name is not on the card, upload a letter from the insurance company attesting the student is covered on the policy. - 8.
 Submit documentation of a negative TB skin test or a TB blood test performed no earlier than ninety (90) days before the start of semester. - a.
-If the TB skin test is positive, a TB blood test must be submitted.
+If the TB skin test is positive, a TB blood test must be submitted. - b.

-b.
 If the TB blood test is positive, a negative chest x-ray must be submitted.
 The chest x-ray must be within the past 2 years.
 In addition, the student should be free of productive cough, night sweats or unexplained loss of weight.